-Quality Priority 7: Patient Experience and Community Engagement this, we must provide care that is responsive to individual patient preferences, needs and values.
+Quality Priority 7: Patient Experience and Community Engagement

+Ensuring that each and every one of our patients receive high quality care and have a positive experience of the care received in our hospitals is a key priority for the Trust.
+To do this, we must provide care that is responsive to individual patient preferences, needs and values.
 Obtaining insight into patients' experience and receiving feedback on both what was done well and what could be improved is critical to ensuring a high-quality, person centred service is provided to every patient who accesses services within the Trust.
 In 2020/21 improving the experience of our patients and increasing community engagement has been identified as a key priority for 2020/21.